dengwirda/jigsaw-geo-matlab/README.md

 ### `Folder Structure`

-Once you have built the `JIGSAW` binaries, place them in the appropraiet sub-folders in`../jigsaw/bin/` and/or `../jigsaw/lib/` directories, so that they can be found by the `MATLAB` / `OCTAVE` interface, and the unit tests in `../jigsaw/uni/`.
+Once you have built the `JIGSAW` binaries, place them in the appropriate sub-folders in`../jigsaw/bin/` and/or `../jigsaw/lib/` directories, so that they can be found by the `MATLAB` / `OCTAVE` interface, and the unit tests in `../jigsaw/uni/`.
 If you wish to support multiple platforms, simply build binaries for each `OS` and place them in the appropriate directory - the `MATLAB` / `OCATVE` interface will do an `OS`-dependent lookup to call the appropriate binary.

 ## `Example Problems`